ThomasBurleson/angularjs-Quizzler/README.md

 ### Implementation

-Quizzler is an AngularJS `online quiz builder and testing` application; developed as a challenge presented to developers who are interviewing at `www.<xxx>.com`.
+Quizzler is an AngularJS `online quiz builder and testing` application; developed as a result of a challenge presented to developers who are interviewing at `www.<xxx>.com`.

 You can either walkthru the [Live Demo](http://mindspace.github.io/Desk-Quizzler/#/login) or simply look at snapshots of running application: